chant082/CPBS2270/README.md

 Lastly, open main.cpp, which serves as the program’s entry point and contains the code walkthrough for demonstrating the Segment Tree.
 This file sets up predefined match data, builds the tree, runs example queries, performs updates, and prints the results before and after changes.
 It provides a clear example of how the SGT class is used in practice.

 # Running / Compiling
-To compile the project using C++17 and run the program with your implementations, use the following command in your terminal.
+To compile the project using C++17 and run the program with your implementations, use the following command in **your terminal**.
 In the explanation below, the phrase “run/compile code” refers to entering this command:

     g++ -std=c++17 -O2 -o segment_tree main.cpp Segment_Tree.cpp && ./segment_tree